 If you are having weevils in your flour you probably have a weevil infestation, my personal recommendation is to get a good long-lasting weevil trap that is non toxic Click here to check it out on Amazon.com

-Weevils can become a serious pest not only for preppers but fro anybody with a food pantry.
+Weevils can become a serious pest not only for preppers but for anybody with a food pantry.
 These small insects can multiply fairly quickly and they can eat almost anything in your food pantry.
-Weevils are in the beetle family of insects, there are literally 1000’s of different weevils found in North America.
+Weevils are in the beetle family of insects, there are literally thousands of different weevils found in North America.
 Odds are if you have a food pantry you probably have eaten a couple of them already in different stages of their lives.

 Do note that no matter how clean and organized your food pantry might be if you do not store your grains and flours correctly you will inevitably end up with weevils in your food pantry.

 While weevils are commonly found in stored grains, including flour, consuming them is generally considered safe.
 Weevils are small beetles that infest grains and can contaminate food products.
 While their presence may be unappetizing, they do not pose significant health risks.
 The high heat used during cooking or baking effectively kills any potential pathogens or bacteria that may be present.
 However, if you prefer to remove the weevils, you can sift the flour or store it in a freezer for a few days to eliminate them.